jeanbauer/not-v0/public/systemPrompt.md

    - If a product: Grid of cards showing items (e.g. cars, books, courses)
    - If a service: Steps, pricing tiers, or packages
    - If an app: Screenshots, integrations, or platform features
+   - Each card should:
+     - Have the **same width as the image**, maintaining a consistent layout
+     - Use `rounded-lg shadow-md overflow-hidden transition-all hover:shadow-lg`
+     - Use `w-full max-w-sm` for the card itself and make sure the image inside is `w-full h-auto`
+   - The grid container must:
+     - Use `grid gap-6 grid-cols-1 sm:grid-cols-2 md:grid-cols-3 lg:grid-cols-4`
+     - Ensure spacing with `px-*` and `py-*` if needed
+     - Be wrapped in a `container mx-auto` or equivalent to center the layout

 5. **Why Choose Us**
    — (Repeat or deepen earlier value props with visuals or icons)